 As if there were nothing but sweat and disgust;

-as if we were only yearning to nourish with our blood
+as if we only desire to nourish with our blood

 the roots of hatred;

-as if it was no longer depressing enough
+as if it were no longer quite depressing

-to know that we are just a pale excrement
+to know that we are only a pale excrement

 and its aphrodisiac dew